Digital-Grinnell/dlad-blog/content/posts/112-moving-static-sites-to-GitHub-Pages.md

 ## publishDir = "docs"

+Do *NOT* change the `publishDir` parameter in your configuration, if you even have one!
+The default `public` setting is correct.

-Note that in all cases I found it necessary to conform to _GitHub_ practice of publishing content from a `./docs` site subdirectory rather than from `./public`, the default _Hugo_ behavior.
+~Note that in all cases I found it necessary to conform to _GitHub_ practice of publishing content from a `./docs` site subdirectory rather than from `./public`, the default _Hugo_ behavior.
 Publishing from `./docs` is default behavior for _Jekyll_, and that static generator is commonly used in _GitHub_ pages.
-The `./docs` setting typically appears in a site's front matter within `config.toml` as: `publishDir = "docs"`.
+The `./docs` setting typically appears in a site's front matter within `config.toml` as: `publishDir = "docs"`.~

 ## gh-pages.yml

 [Host on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/) directs us to create a new `.github/workflows/gh-pages.yml` file in each project.
 This file directs _GitHub_ to build a _Hugo_ site each time a triggering event, like a "push", takes place.

-The document specifies the file contents to be:
+The document specifies the following contents plus a few additions of my own:

 ```
 name: github pages